finbourne/lusid-sdk-python/sdk/docs/FundsApi.md

     # upsert_fund_bookmark_request = UpsertFundBookmarkRequest.from_json("")
     # upsert_fund_bookmark_request = UpsertFundBookmarkRequest.from_dict({})
     upsert_fund_bookmark_request = UpsertFundBookmarkRequest()
-    nav_type_code = 'nav_type_code_example' # str | When provided, Upserts the Valuation Point against the specified NAV Type.
-When not provided, the Primary NAV Type will be used. (optional)
+    nav_type_code = 'nav_type_code_example' # str | When provided, upserts the Valuation Point against the specified NAV Type, otherwise the Primary NAV Type will be used. (optional)

     try:
         # uncomment the below to set overrides at the request level